caiyue1993/PrefsMate/README.md

 ![PrefsViewController](https://i.loli.net/2017/09/29/59cdab5adb4f4.png)

 When implementing this kind of stuff, your inner voice must be saying: "Writing this UI is fxxking tedious!
-Is there any help that I can find?"
+Is there any help that I can ask for?"

-And here you go!
+And congrats!
 You have come to the right place :).

 ## Preparation